-Lymph nodes are kidney-shaped organs in the neck, underarms, groin, chest, and abdomen.
+Lymph nodes are kidney-shaped organs in the neck, under the jaw (submandibular lymph nodes), under the chin (sublingual lymph nodes), underarms or armpit (axillary lymph nodes), groin, chest, and abdomen.
 They are a part of the immune system and play an important role in filtering the blood and killing bacteria and viruses.
-Swollen lymph nodes or lymphadenopathy is common in childhood and may occur due to bacterial or viral infections, such as colds, flu, or strep throat infection (1).
+Swollen lymph nodes or lymphadenopathy is common in childhood and may occur due to bacterial or viral infections, such as colds, flu, or strep throat infectioniXA bacterial infection brought on by group A Streptococcus bacteria that cause throat irritation and inflammation (1).

 Read this post to learn about the causes, symptoms, complications, diagnosis, and treatment of swollen lymph nodes in children.

 Causes Of Swollen Lymph Nodes In Children

 - Respiratory infections

 - Viral infections, such as flu, mononucleosisiXAlso known as kissing disease, it is a contagious infection usually associated with the Epstein-Barr virus , and chickenpoxiXA highly contagious viral infection that causes itchy and blister-like rashes due to the varicella-zoster virus

 - AbrasionsiXCuts and scrapes on the skin that happen due to contact against a rough surface , burns, or insect bites